Skip to main content

 ASEAN is the world’s fourth largest energy consumer.
 Energy demand in the region is projected to triple by 2050.
 The ASEAN Power Grid is expected to enhance energy security and access to affordable electricity for the region’s 670 million people, narrow development gaps, drive and sustain economic growth, and strengthen resilience.
 It will enable ASEAN to accelerate its transition to a low-carbon economy through increased investments in renewable energy generation and integration.

-ASEAN member states are expected to sign an enhanced memorandum of understanding (MOU) to implement the ASEAN Power Grid during the energy ministers’ meeting in October.
+An enhanced memorandum of understanding (MOU) to implement the ASEAN Power Grid is set to be signed this year.
 The current MOU ends in December.
 The terms of reference document for the Subsea Power Cable Development Framework is also slated for signing this year.
 Grid interconnection projects involving subsea cables, which are new to the region, require a specialized governance and operational framework.

 BIMP-EAGA